Easy to Make Rings for Kids Game of Toss

 Other options for pegs for indoor play are dish soap bottles or juice containers.
 Rinse the containers and secure to the floor with tape, or fill them with sand or water to make them heavier so they'll stay in place.

 For outdoor pegs, use a pool noodle, or a plastic bottle filled with sand or water.

 Play the Game

 - Set two pegs opposite each other at a suitable distance - start with 3 feet (1 meter).

-- The first player tosses the rings to the opponent's peg.
+- The first player tosses a ring to the opposite peg.

 - Points are determined by the proximity of the ring to the post, and by landing a ringer!